Best Quicken Simplifi Alternative Apps in the US (2025)

 - Cons: It's one of the more expensive options.
 Some users have reported occasional issues with bank connections.

-- Who it’s for: Partners who want a single, modern app to manage their shared financial life.
+- Who it’s for: Partners and families who want a single, modern app to manage their shared financial life.

 Credit Karma

 Credit Karma was founded in 2007 and is mostly known for giving out free credit scores.
+In December 2020, it was acquired by Intuit (the parent company of TurboTax and QuickBooks) for about $7 billion.
 Over the years, it's added more features, like basic spending tracking and a net worth calculator.
 It’s a useful tool for a quick financial check-up, but it's not a true budgeting app.
 The app makes money by recommending credit cards and loans to you, so you have to put up with a lot of ads which is a big turn-off for a lot of people.
-It’s a good starting point.
+It’s a good starting point just to track your credit score.

 - Best for: Keeping a casual eye on your credit health.